a-marian/lilium/README.md

-# Getting Started with Create React App
+# Lilium

+Weather application to get information for different cities.\
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed with React, so below scripts apply.

-## Available Scripts
+## Available scripts

 In the project directory, you can run: